walkie/academic-webpage/papers/gpce14-projectional-editing.abstract.md

 Editing the source code of variational software is complicated by the presence of variation annotations, such as #ifdef statements, and by code that is only included in some configurations.
-When we want to edit some configurations and not others, it would be easier to edit a simplified version of the source code that contains only the variability we currently care about.
+When editing some configurations and not others, it would be easier to edit a simplified version of the source code that includes only the configurations we currently care about.
 In this paper, we present a projectional editing model for variational software.
 Using our approach, a programmer can partially configure a variational program, edit this simplified view of the code, and then automatically update the original, fully